mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 }
 ```

-Or, you can directly pass it and use along the way.
+Or, you can directly pass and use it right away.

 ```csharp
 using (var repository = new DbRepository<SqlConnection>(settings.Value.ConnectionString, ConnectionPersistency.Instance))